-When used effectively, assessment information can help Governors and staff to:-
+When used effectively, assessment information can help staff to:

-- Set measurable targets for inclusion in school development plans and to publish their targets in school prospectuses. - Measure their performance against LEA targets and national benchmarks. - Help the teachers to set their own targets for improving the standards of pupil's work. - Identify strengths in provision and use these to promote good standards elsewhere in the school.
+- Identify areas to support, challenge and enhance the attainment and achievement of all pupils - Set measurable targets for inclusion in school development plans and to publish their targets in school prospectus. - Measure their performance against LA targets and national benchmarks. - Help the teachers to set their own targets for improving the standards of pupil's work. - Identify strengths in provision and use these to promote good standards elsewhere in the school.

-Please see our Assessment Policy for more details.
+Please see our Assessment & Quality Feedback Policies for more details.

-EXTRA CURRICULAR ACTIVITIES
+EXTRA-CURRICULAR ACTIVITIES

-We offer a wide range of extra curricular activities for the pupils in the Junior Department.
+We offer a wide range of extra-curricular activities for the pupils in the Junior Department.
 These include

-Art Choir Table Tennis Drama Football

-Gardening Netball Orchestra Reading Rugby Tennis
+Art Choir Table Tennis Drama Football Gardening Netball Orchestra Rugby Tennis

-Digital Leaders Homework Spanish
+Digital Leaders Chess